wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 And that's it!
 Your enrollment server will now process the custom activation credentials sent from the mobile clients, allowing an activation via the custom credentials.
 You can now build the project again and deploy the Enrollment Server just as you did earlier.

-## Preparing API Resource Server With Protected Resources
+## Preparing Protected API Resources

 Finally, the last implementation part you need to take care of is publishing the protected API resources consumed by the mobile app.
 Usually, this is done by publishing new endpoints in an existing Spring application.
 For the simplicity, we will start with creating a new Spring Boot project.